Seeking Community Engagement Coordinator

 Salary & Benefits

 Commensurate with experience.
-Health and other benefits available.
-Salaried, exempt position.
+Health insurance and paid time off provided.
 Training provided in workshops and conferences, including bike safety education certification, bike/ped advocacy skills development, and other trainings upon request, multiple times each year.

 Please email (to firstname.lastname@example.org) a letter of interest and your resume to Amy Johnson Ely, PCC Executive Director, including the email subject line: Community Engagement Coordinator.